How to Review Your Galley Like a Pro

 Wikipedia defines the galley—or proof, if you like—as "the preliminary version of a publication meant for review by authors, editors, and proofreaders."
 That definition will suffice here.

 Think of it as the edited manuscript on steroids—the near-final file that becomes the physical book.
-The galley contains the book’s final fonts, margins, figures, tables, and styles but not the index.1 At this point, the author, editor, and proofreader can still suggest changes to the designer, but they should be minor ones.
-Examples include:
+The galley contains the book's final fonts, margins, figures, tables, and styles but not the index.
+(Ignore the index if you're writing a memoir, novel, or similar book.)

 • Swapping out one word for another one—ideally of similar lengths.